Fluorescent-lamp formats: Tube designations

-In the United States and Canada, lamps are typically identified by a code such as FxxTyy, where F is for fluorescent, and the first number (xx) indicates either the power in watts for bi-pin lamps, length in inches for single pin and high output lamps, or for circular bulbs the diameter of the circular bulb.
+In the United States and Canada, lamps are typically identified by a code such as FxxTyy, where F is for fluorescent, and the first number (xx) indicates either the power in watts for bi-pin lamps, length in inches for single-pin and high-output lamps, and for circular bulbs, the diameter of the circular bulb.
 The T indicates that the shape of the bulb is tubular, and the last number (yy) is the diameter in eighths of an inch (sometimes in millimeters, rounded up to the nearest millimeter).
-Typical diameters are T12 or T38 (1+1/2 in) for magnetic or electronic ballasts, T8 or T26 (1 in) for smaller and often energy-saving lamps with magnetic or electronic ballasts, and T5 or T16 (5/8 in) for very small lamps, which may even operate from a battery-powered device.
+Typical diameters are T12 or T38 (1+1/2 in) for larger, often less efficient lamps, T8 or T26 (1 in) for smaller and often energy-saving lamps, and T5 or T16 (5/8 in) for very small lamps, which may even operate from a battery-powered device.

 For T2–T12 and T17, the number indicates the tube diameter in 1/8 inches, e.g. T2 → 2/8 in and T17 → 17/8 in.
 Whereas for T16 and T26–T38, the number indicates the approximate tube diameter in millimeters.